Last Updated on July 5, 2026 by Daniel Globe

 - Secure funding and investment from investors or financial institutions to cover the high costs of starting an airline.

-- Obtain all necessary licenses and permits from aviation authorities and regulatory bodies to operate legally.
+- Obtain all necessary licenses and permits, including an Air Operator Certificate, from aviation authorities and regulatory bodies to operate legally.

 - Purchase or lease aircraft that meet safety and operational requirements for your airline’s fleet.